argoproj-labs/argocd-vault-plugin/README.md

 This will pull the values from Vault, replace the placeholders and then apply the yamls to whatever kubernetes cluster you are connected to.

+You can also read from stdin like so:

+`cat example.yaml | argocd-vault-plugin generate - | kubectl apply -f -`

 ### Argo CD
 Before using the plugin in Argo CD you must follow the [steps](#installing-in-argocd) to install the plugin to your Argo CD instance.
 Once the plugin is installed, you can use it 3 ways.